rob-blackbourn/bareasgi-sspi/README.md

 ## Usage

-The following program demonstrates the usage with [Hypercorn](https://pgjones.gitlab.io/hypercorn/) and the [bareASGI](https://github.com/rob-blackbourn/bareASGI) framework.
+The following program demonstrates the usage with the [Hypercorn](https://pgjones.gitlab.io/hypercorn/)
+ASGI server, and the [bareASGI](https://github.com/rob-blackbourn/bareASGI) ASGI framework.

 ```python
 import asyncio